vlladin/cohort-six/program-guide/participation-guide.md

 ## Dive In

 EPF starts by learning about the core protocol.
-Visit the [EPF Wiki](https://epf.wiki) and get started immersing yourself in the various Ethereum protocol topics.
+Visit the [EPF Wiki](https://epf.wiki) to get started immersing yourself in the various Ethereum protocol topics.
 Contribute to the wiki to cover gaps in content you find interesting and add any materials you discover yourself.

-If you have the necessary skills and feel confident enough with your Ethereum knowledge to start contributing, you can start by exploring [Good First Issues](https://gfi.bordel.wtf) across clients and other core projects.
+If you have the necessary skills and feel confident in your software engineering ability and Ethereum knowledge to start contributing, you can start by exploring [Good First Issues](https://gfi.bordel.wtf) across clients and other core projects.

 ## Choose a project

 Based on your learning experience about the protocol, identify missing pieces and projects to contribute.
-Mentors have [suggested various projects](/projects/project-ideas.md) you can work on, take your time to dive into them, learn about their protocol area and context.
-You can propose your own project as well, make sure it's valuable to current core protocol efforts.
+Mentors have [suggested various projects](/projects/project-ideas.md) you can work on.
+Take some time to explore them, learn about the areas of the protocol they touch and build your context.
+You can propose your own project as well, but make sure it's valuable to current core protocol efforts.

-During the first month, choose a project that you would like to build or contribute to on during the duration of the program and write your own project proposal with the specification.
-Your project does not need to be completed at the end of the program but you are expected to make significant progress during the five months of the program.
+During the first month, write your own project proposal, including the specification, for the project you would like to work on for the duration of the program.
+Your project does not need to be complete but you are expected to make significant progress at the end of the program.
 Based on the project scope, consider teaming up with other fellows.

 ## Participate in the discussion